 Have you ever asked yourself this question…am I judgmental??
 Are we really??
 Do we, really jump into conclusion, without even understanding the whole context??

 As stated by Erez in his blog: ‘Judgmental is not stating an opinion or even labeling something as “good” or “bad”.
 Being judgmental is when based on one quality of someone or something you conclude about his whole nature, about all his other qualities’.
 Why are we so quick in labeling others as judgmental.
 One expresses an opinion during an argument and the other accuses him of being judgmental.
 We all have been in both sides of this situation, sometimes as the accuser, sometimes as the accused.Is expression of an opinion means we are judgmental?
 Not necessarily!
-But judging the wholeness of a person based on one aspect is called Judgmental!!
+But judging a person based on one aspect is called Judgmental!!

 I guess I did the same thing when a friend shared the story of her and her husband’s first fight with me…

 Married just a week back and she already had her first fight.
 My friend told me how because she wasn’t very active on bed one day, her husband almost picked up a fight with her.
 Really!!
 It all started off with a small argument.
 He complained that she is not as active as him and wanted to know what is the problem?
 He was leaving for a business tour…first time leaving her alone after marriage.
 She wanted him to leave in peace but things turned ugly when he continuously complained about the same issue and she interrupted saying that its not fair to pick up a fight on such things just before leaving.
 She threw the TV remote control and the cushion on the floor out of anger and that was it.
 The fight became very ugly, with him pushing her off the sofa and she in return hitting him.
 What had happened suddenly which turned these love birds into angry birds?
 Not trying to joke thou!!